phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 672206
+#Total Number of Tweets: 1420302
-#Number of Clinton Tweets: 485017
+#Number of Trump Tweets: 672760
-#Number of Rubio Tweets: 190656
+#Number of Clinton Tweets: 485276
-#Number of Sanders Tweets: 185713
+#Number of Rubio Tweets: 190783
-#Number of Carson Tweets: 105721
+#Number of Sanders Tweets: 185858
-#Number of Bush Tweets: 71028
+#Number of Carson Tweets: 105800
-#Total Number of Tweets:
+#Number of Bush Tweets: 71114
 ---